 Certifications & Training

 Not every class changed how I dive.
-Some were foundational.
-Some were forgettable.
-But every one of them has helped shape how I think about skill, safety, and growth.
-This isn’t a list to brag about.
-It’s context.
-So you can see where I’ve been, and judge for yourself what that means.
+Some were foundational and some were forgettable, but each shaped how I think about skill, safety, and growth.
+This is not a brag list.
+It is context so you can see where I have been and decide what that means.

 Current Status